JoGorska/mileage-tracker/README.md

 This feature was added, than later removed, as it was creating confusion to the testers.
 Also it was pointed out that google maps will provide most up to date information if the road has cleared or not

+[#47](https://github.com/JoGorska/mileage-tracker/issues/47) As a driver I can see traffic alerts all the time, when I use app so that I know if there is anything new going on need to add traffic messages view to Drive view

+[#88](https://github.com/JoGorska/mileage-tracker/issues/88) As a frequent user I can see which messages I thanked for so that I don't have to click again to thank them

+[#106](https://github.com/JoGorska/mileage-tracker/issues/106) As a driver I can have my traffic messages signed with my first name so that my email is kept private

+[#108](https://github.com/JoGorska/mileage-tracker/issues/108) As a regular driver I can have only few newest messages when I type my postcodes so that limit endless scrolling

+#### User stories - general features

 [#25](https://github.com/JoGorska/mileage-tracker/issues/25) As a visually impaired visitor I can the project to accommodate my needs so that I can use it with the help of my screen reader

 [#26](https://github.com/JoGorska/mileage-tracker/issues/26) As a driver I can access the app on my phone so that I can use it while on the go

 [#27](https://github.com/JoGorska/mileage-tracker/issues/27) As a first time user I can browse to find this app publicly available so that use it and share it

-[#47](https://github.com/JoGorska/mileage-tracker/issues/47) As a driver I can see traffic alerts all the time, when I use app so that I know if there is anything new going on need to add traffic messages view to Drive view

 [#64](https://github.com/JoGorska/mileage-tracker/issues/64) As a new user I can see some kind of description so that *understand the meaning of little tanks in the corner of the traffic alert

 [#71](https://github.com/JoGorska/mileage-tracker/issues/71) As a mobile phone user I can hide nav bar in hamburger button so that the nav bar doesn't hide the website

 [#72](https://github.com/JoGorska/mileage-tracker/issues/72) As a new user I can see more details about the makers of the site in the footer so that I can find out more about them

-[#74](https://github.com/JoGorska/mileage-tracker/issues/74) As a frequent user I can click on a button to get the maps so that *I control when I am transferred to map

 [#78](https://github.com/JoGorska/mileage-tracker/issues/78) As a developer I can see how the app was tested so that I know if the app is robust